MatchTime: Towards Automatic Soccer Game Commentary Generation: Experiments

-{\textbf{Ablation Studies.}} All ablation experiments are conducted using MatchVoice with Baidu visual features. \textbf{(i) Window Size.} The size of the temporal window affects the number of input frames, which in turn impacts the performance of commentary generation.
+\textbf{(i) Window Size.} The size of the temporal window affects the number of input frames, which in turn impacts the performance of commentary generation.
 Therefore, we sample frames within windows of 10s, 30s, 45s, and 60s around the commentary timestamps, and then train and evaluate the commentary generation model to assess the effect of window size on generation quality.

-As shown in Table~\ref{tab:ablation_studies_window_size}, our MatchVoice performs best with a window size of 30 seconds, since it provides enough visual information to summarize events without introducing excessive noise.
-Additionally, the aligned data improves performance across all temporal window settings, especially in the extreme case of a 10s window, demonstrating the necessity of temporal alignment. \textbf{(ii) Alignment Strategy.} To validate the benefits of temporal alignment on downstream tasks, we train our MatchVoice model using data with different levels of alignment, with a fixed window size of 30 seconds, and compare their performance (where `Coarse' refers to only data pre-processing and `Fine' stands for fine-grained temporal alignment).
+As shown in Table~\ref{tab:ablation_studies_window_size}, our {\bf MatchVoice} performs best with a window size of 30 seconds, which is shorter than the 45s window raised in previous work~\cite{densecap}.
+This indicates that our alignment pipeline precisely synchronizes visual information with the corresponding timestamps.
+Additionally, the aligned data improves performance across all temporal window settings, especially in the extreme case of a 10s window, demonstrating the necessity of temporal alignment.

+\textbf{(ii) Alignment Strategy.} To validate the benefits of temporal alignment on downstream tasks, we train our MatchVoice model using data with different levels of alignment, with a fixed window size of 30 seconds, and compare their performance (where `Coarse' refers to only data pre-processing and `Fine' stands for fine-grained temporal alignment).
 As depicted in Table~\ref{tab:ablation_studies_alignment_strategy}, compared to using the original misaligned dataset, training on either coarse-aligned or fine-aligned data significantly improves performance.
 Furthermore, the model trained on the two-stage aligned data exhibits the largest performance improvement, which demonstrates the necessity of temporal alignment to boost commentary generation quality.

+\textbf{(iii) LoRA on LLMs Decoder.} Given that the Baidu visual encoder pretrained on soccer data could potentially boost performance, we further investigate the impact of fine-tuning the language decoder on soccer-specific data.
+Considering the high computational cost of fine-tuning the entire LLM, we introduce a small number of trainable LoRA~\cite{hu2021lora} layers within the LLMs decoder to capture the priors from soccer game commentary data.
+As presented in Table~\ref{tab:commentary_quantitative_results}, introducing these LoRA layers leads to notable performance improvements, highlighting the necessity of leveraging soccer-specific priors within the dataset.